 As I mentioned before, creative directors are busy.
 Your CD means well, but you just aren’t always going to be top of mind.
 And that means that when you want or need something, you need to speak up.

 If you want to progress your career in a certain way, take initiative and book time with your CD.
 If you think a project is going off the rails, take initiative and talk to the project manager.
-If you have a great idea for a new campaign for a client, take initiative and mock something up to show to your creative director.
+If you have a great idea for a new campaign for a client, mock something up to show to your creative director.

 No one’s going to take your hand and guide you into success.
 It’s up to you to get there yourself.
 And the key to getting there?
 Initiative.

 5. They want you to have their job someday.

 Sure, there are probably some megalomaniacal creative directors who want to hold on to their jobs until they die, but most creative directors know they won’t keep that role forever—and wouldn’t want to!
 They want to move on and up, too.

 They want to retain and mold the most talented people, and they want to help you develop the kinds of skills that you’ll need to be a creative director yourself someday.

 Yes, you need to put in your time and, yes, you need to learn a lot on your way up, but don’t ever be afraid to let your CD know that you’re ambitious and that you’ve got your eyes on the top prize.
 Much, much more than likely, they’ll see a bit of themselves in you and enjoy helping you get to your own creative director title.

 What lessons have you learned from your best creative directors?
 Let us know in the comments below!